-Students who wish to change their major must submit a Change of Major form to the Admissions & Records office.
-The new major/program is effective the following semester once school begins.
+Students who wish to change their major must submit a Change of Major form to the Admissions & Records Office.
+The new major/program will be effective the following semester, excluding the Summer Session.

 Change of Name/Preferred First Name Request